 2.)
 MVB fixtures

 MVB's are wider and deeper than regular household bulbs, so they require larger light fittings.
-Because MVB's stick out when placed in traditional reptile bulb holders, I like to use the LARGER Zoo Med's Deep Dome or Fluker's Sun Dome fixtures with them.
+Because MVB's stick out when placed in traditional reptile bulb holders, I like to use the larger 8 1/2 inch Zoo Med's Deep Dome or Fluker's Sun Dome fixtures with them.
 These two domes are almost identical; only the hanger wire shape is different.

 Larger deep dome style bulb holders are long enough to totally cover MVB's.
 They also have a hanging loop which makes it easy to install them.
 No slippery clamps.
 They work well with reptile lamp stands.